altf4/libmelee/README.md

 7. Run `example.py` (use the -e flag for a local version) `./example.py -e PATH_TO_DIR_HOLDING_DOLPHIN_EXE`

-## NOTE:
-The libmelee API should be considered to be in a state of high flux until you stop seeing this message.
-Expect many changes, including plenty that break compatibility.
-Just FYI

-libmelee is inspired by, but not exactly conforming to, the OpenAI Gym API.

 ## The API

 This readme will give you a very high level overview of the API.
 For a more detailed view into specific functions and their params, check out the ReadTheDocs page here: https://libmelee.readthedocs.io/